 The delegation consisted of prominent Armenian scientists and scholars from the United States, Russia, France, Ireland, Denmark and other countries.
-Kabanov is the Mescal S. Ferguson Distinguished Professor at the Eshelman School of Pharmacy at the University of North Carolina at Chapel Hill; director of the School’s Center for Nanotechnology in Drug Delivery; and co-director of the Carolina Institute for Nanomedicine at UNC.
+Kabanov is the Mescal S. Ferguson Distinguished Professor at the Eshelman School of Pharmacy at the University of North Carolina at Chapel Hill; director of the school’s Center for Nanotechnology in Drug Delivery; and co-director of the Carolina Institute for Nanomedicine.

-“It is crucial for young people to have the opportunity of communicating with individuals who have already achieved great success in science and technology, but I believe that this forum is also important from another perspective: it is not only a chance for young people to get familiar with new scientific ideas, but it is also a good opportunity to see how successful people can be of service to our country,” President Serzh Sargsyan said.
+“It is crucial for young people to have the opportunity of communicating with individuals who have already achieved great success in science and technology, but I believe that this forum is also important from another perspective: it is not only a chance for young people to get familiar with new scientific ideas, but it is also a good opportunity to see how successful people can be of service to our country,” President Sargsyan said.

 “We have no other way but to build a knowledge-based economy,” he said, adding that Armenia has a consistent policy of encouraging and promoting successful scientists and the individuals with great aspirations despite the financial constraints faced in the country.

 According to a press release published by the president’s office, the scientists in attendance talked about their impressions of the conference, dwelling on the achievements recorded since the first forum.
-They evoked those substantive discussions held with many young Armenian researchers that are supposed to combine the scientific potential of Armenia and the Armenian diaspora, the communities of Armenians that exist around the world.
+They evoked substantive discussions held with many young Armenian researchers that are supposed to combine the scientific potential of Armenia and the Armenian diaspora, the communities of Armenians that exist around the world.
 They exchanged knowledge and discussed issues relevant to research, education and promoting Armenia’s development.